iOS490GroupProject/iOS490GroupProject/README.md

 The following **optional** features are implemented:

-- [ ] I would like to view a collectionView of the photos uploaded
+- [ ] I would like to view a news feed of user uploaded photos of food
 - [ ] I would like to follow other users
 - [ ] I would like to get directions to a particular restaurant
 - [ ] I would like to write rate recipes